-- I. Bids for winter and spring sports (badminton, basketball, curling, rugby, team handball, wrestling) will be accepted at the Annual Planning Meeting (APM) ~16 months before to the event.
+- I. Bids for winter and spring sports will be accepted at the Annual Planning Meeting (APM) ~16 months prior to the event.
 The deadline for bids to be received for this meeting is November 1. - II.
-Bids for fall sports (golf, cross country, football, and volleyball) will be accepted at the Annual General Meeting (AGM) ~16 before to the event.
+Bids for fall sports will be accepted at the Annual General Meeting (AGM) ~16 prior to the event.
 The deadline for bids to be received for this meeting is April 1. - III.
-Submit bids to both the ASAA and the zone. - IV.
-If there is more than one bid from a zone, the zone will vote/determine which bid will move forward to ASAA and the zone manager will inform the ASAA office of their choice immediately following their respective zone meeting. - V. Bids will only be considered and voted on one year at a time. - VI.
-A bid form must still be submitted for events that are in rotation.
+If there is more than one bid from a zone, the zone will determine which bid will move forward and the zone manager will inform the ASAA office of their choice. - IV.
+Bids will only be considered and voted on one year at a time. - V. Events that are on rotation do not require a bid form. - VI.
+All Provincial Championship hosts, including those on rotation, will be required to sign an MOU within one month of the meeting in which the bid has been awarded.